imSamaritan/miniORM/README.md

 ### Automatic Features

-- **Singleton Pattern**: All miniORM instances share the same connection pool
+- **Singleton Pattern**: All mySQLizer instances share the same connection pool
 - **Auto-cleanup**: Pool automatically closes on process exit (SIGINT, SIGTERM)
 - **No Manual Cleanup**: No need to call `.close()` or `.end()` methods